 - CRO often uses A/B testing tools and visitor feedback tools to optimize conversion rates, SEO doesn’t focus on them.

 - CRO initiatives are often much cheaper to execute than running expensive SEO campaigns.
 In fact, leading web analyst Avinash Kaushik believes that in order to start optimizing your website and conversion rates, you need just 10 percent of your SEO budget.

 It’s not just all about knowing the differences though – both of these terms also complement each other and work together well too, and it’s important you know why.
 Here is how and where these important terms intersect and meet:

 - Some CRO factors also affect SEO efforts.
-For example, if your website loads slowly or has poor quality content, it not only will lower your website conversion rates, but Google may rank it lower than sites with higher quality (as seen in the Google Panda update).
+For example, if your website loads slowly or has poor quality content, it not only will lower your website conversion rates, but Google may rank it lower than sites that load faster or with higher quality.

 - Both of them rely heavily on web analytics data to monitor and improve success.
 In fact, one of the most important metrics for both SEO and CRO are now the same – webpage bounce rate (and trying to reduce it on key pages).

 - A well-optimized web page for CRO that meets visitor’s needs will gain more inbound links because more people will find it valuable and want to link to it, thus helping to improve search engine rankings for that page even further.